It's not as difficult as it sounds.

 Deodorant.
 I have used two types of deodorant on the Camino.
 One is a deodorant stone, which I break into a smaller piece.

 I'm old enough to remember using paste deodorant.
 It is easily applied with fingers.
-Last year I cut off a piece of regular SECRET paste deodorant and smashed it into a tiny lightweight plastic container.
+One year I cut off a piece of regular SECRET paste deodorant and smashed it into a tiny lightweight plastic container.
 That worked great.
 Just rub your fingers over the top and apply.
 You don't have to see it on your fingers for it to work.
 Solid or gel, either would work.
 You don't need much.
 My container is about 2 inches wide and maybe 1/2 inch deep.
 After about 4 years, it still has deodorant in it.

 Toothbrush and Paste.